 4. Sighs of love… because of a movie?

 We’ve said how the real “sighs” of the Ponte dei Sospiri had little to do with those of lovers.
-Yet, for some reason this prison bridge is known more as a romantic location – which it has never been – than a restrictive location – which it actually was.
-This may depend by the popularity of a 1970s movie, “A Little Romance”, based on a novel by Patrick Cauvin entitled “E=mc2 Mon Amour”.
-The film, starring Laurence Olivier and Diane Lane, won the Oscar for best OST and features a kiss while on a gondola, under the Ponte dei Sospiri, as the dream of its young protagonists.
+Yet, for some reason, this prison bridge is known more as a romantic location.
+This may depend on the popularity of a 1970s movie: “A Little Romance”.
+The novel by Patrick Cauvin entitled “E=mc2 Mon Amour” inspired the movie.
+The film won the Oscar for best OST and features a kiss while on a gondola, under the Ponte dei Sospiri.

-…And truth is the legendary side of the Ponte dei Sospiri, its cinematic ties with love and lovers, will likely remain more popular among tourists than its much more sombre history.
-Whichever way you decide to look at it, this white, elegant bridge remains a symbol of Venice and a monument to the Serenissima millenary history.
+Truth is the legendary story of the Ponte dei Sospiri, its cinematic ties with love and lovers will likely remain more popular among tourists than its much more somber history.
+Whichever way you decide to look at it, this bridge remains a symbol of Venice and a monument to its millenary history.